Highlights

 View articles

-Sharon Nai
+Sharon Mui Ling Nai

-Senior Principal Scientist and R&D Director
+Senior Principal Scientist and Director, A*STAR Additive Innovation Centre (AIC)

-Singapore Institute of Manufacturing Technology (SIMTech)
+A*STAR Singapore Institute of Manufacturing Technology (A*STAR SIMTech)

 This article was made for A*STAR Research by Wildtype Media Group